-CALL TO WORSHIP

-Leader: This very day, God has acted.

-People: Today, we will rejoice and be glad!

-Leader: We know the message that God sends to all people.
+This very day, God has acted.Today, we will rejoice and be glad!
+We know the message that God sends to all people.

-People: God’s peace, preached by Jesus Christ, is available to all through the Lord of life.

-Leader: The one who lived among us,
+God’s peace, preached by Jesus Christ, is available to all through the Lord of lifeThe one who lived among us,

 People: doing good and healing all,

 Leader: was crucified, dead and buried.